 Video by Zach Zimmerman

-–USO Multimedia Journalists Joseph Andrew Lee and Sandi Moynihan contributed to this story.
+- USO Senior Multimedia Journalist Joseph A. Lee and USO Content Strategy Manager Sandi Moynihan contributed to this report.

 More from the USO

 Apr 22, 2019